hubmapconsortium/asct-b-generator/README.md

 2. The top level anatomical structure needs to be a single word (e.g. "Tube" instead of "Fellopian tube").
 3. The program doesn't insert a header line in the output file.
 3. Need better handling of possible header line.
 Currently we assume the header line, if present, begins with "name".
+3. Blank spaces trailing a name in the first column of the table cause problems.
+I should strip spaces from the end of each field value.